 Your business plan could be anything between a basic outline to a 40-page presentation.
 If the plan is just to keep you on track, you can cover the areas you think need to be addressed.
 The benefits of a business plan are not limited to a specific length, but can be tailored to your needs.

 If you write your business plan for lenders, you will want a more formal, detailed plan.
 Include a table of contents, a summary of your business, and an appendix with supporting documents.

 Does your business plan include a system for tracking finances?
-Our small business accounting software is an easy-to-use program for the non-accountant.
+Our accounting software is an easy-to-use program for small business owners and their accountants.
 Try it for free today!